A Guide to Spice: The Drug That's Putting British Students in Hospital

-As with mephedrone, Spice was not advertised as a psychoactive drug (it was marketed as incense or bonsai fertilizer), but nevertheless became an online hit because it was cheap, as easy to order over the internet as a pair of socks, and was totally legal.
+As with mephedrone, Spice was not advertised as a psychoactive drug (it was marketed as incense or bonsai fertiliser), but nevertheless became an online hit because it was cheap, as easy to order over the internet as a pair of socks and was totally legal.

 JWH-018 was banned in the UK in 2010 and in many US states in 2011.
-But then the chemists started making Spice with other synthetic compounds (of which there are over 400) that were legal, and the Spice continued to flow.
+But then the chemists started making Spice with other synthetic compounds (of which there are over 400) that were legal, and the Spice brand marched on regardless.

 How Is This Stuff Made?

 It's a win-win for the lab and for the wholesale firm ordering up the product.
-The lab will get $3,000 for making a kilo of synthetic cannabis, which—with basic chemical knowledge and access to a library of chemicals—is something they can make for as little as $75.
-Once a synthetic cannabinoid compound is created, it is dissolved in a solvent such as acetone and sprayed onto a herbal plant base—usually something soft and fluffy, such as sage or damiana leaves—and put in individual, branded sachets for sale.
+The lab will get £2,000 for making a kilo of synthetic cannabis, which – with basic chemical knowledge and access to a library of chemicals – is something they can make for as little as £50.
+Once a synthetic cannabinoid compound is created, it is dissolved in a solvent such as acetone and sprayed onto a herbal plant base – usually something soft and fluffy, such as sage or damiana leaves – and put in individual, branded sachets for sale.

-The wholesalers will be able to turn this kilo of active ingredient into thousands of $30 deals, making profits most companies would sell their favorite nan for.
-If firms are able to import the active compound on its own and spray the plant base themselves, the profits escalate even more.
+The wholesalers will be able to turn this kilo of active ingredient into thousands of £20 deals, making profits most companies would sell their favourite nan for.
+If firms are able to import the active compound on its own and spray the plant base themselves, the profits escalate even further.
 Millions can and have been made in the synthetic high industry.

 How Is It Sold?

-Drug forums are utilized by the companies marketing new synthetic cannabis brands, who'll look to create a buzz online before pushing them out into the mainstream.
+Promoted by wholesalers who use covert publicity on online forums, a new product quickly spreads across the internet.
 A privileged set of forum users will receive a sample in the hope they'll write a good review.
-Within days, "Bubblegum Kush" or whatever it's been called is the hot ticket in halls of residence and head shops (set to be banned from selling legal highs within the next 12 months) across the UK.
+Within days, "Bubblegum Kush" or whatever it's been called, is the hot ticket in halls of residence and head shops (set to be banned from selling legal highs within the next 12 months) across the UK.

 In reality, "Spice" and it's stupid eye is merely a mask for what could be any one of hundreds of synthetic cannabinoids, all of an unknown potency, manufactured by any one of hundreds of underground labs across Asia and China.
 Opening up a packet of Spice offers up an array of parallel universes that makes Schrodinger's Cat look grounded.